© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Weobley Castle is a scheduled monument protected by Historic England under reference 1005384.
 View the official record →

-Weobley Castle is a motte-and-bailey fortification located in Herefordshire that dates to the Norman period.
+Weobley Castle is a motte-and-bailey fortress located in Herefordshire, dating from the Norman period following the conquest of 1066.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005384.

 Weobley Castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005384.